 1. Research advisor and project chosen during first semester.
 2. Plan of Study submitted and approved. (due by end of second academic semester) 3.
 Core courses completed.
-4. Register for at least 3 hours of Project and Report (ChE 5904).
+4. Completed Ethics & Integrity Requirement.
+5. Completed Inclusion and Diversity Requirement (ENGE 5984: Graduate Student Success in Multicultural Environments).
+6. Register for at least 3 hours of Project and Report (ChE 5904).
 (Be sure to register for the number of hours listed on your plan of study).
-5. Application for Degree form submitted to Graduate School before deadline.
-6. Final oral exam scheduled with Graduate School. (should be scheduled no later than two weeks before exam date)
+7. Application for Degree form submitted to Graduate School before deadline.
+8. Final oral exam scheduled with Graduate School. (should be scheduled no later than two weeks before exam date)